The New Adventures of Nanoboy

 The New Adventures of Nanoboy is an animated series produced by Scrawl Studios Pte.
-Ltd in Singapore, Media Development Authority of Singapore now Infocomm Media Development Authority, and Agogo Entertainment Limited in Hong Kong and distributed by Cookie Jar Entertainment (now owned by WildBrain).
+Ltd in Singapore, Media Development Authority of Singapore now Infocomm Media Development Authority, and Agogo Entertainment Limited in Hong Kong and distributed by Cookie Jar Entertainment.

+Premise

 The series follows the adventures of a 9-year-old boy named Oscar, who has faced some issues in his life.
 By dealing with these issues, he shrinks down to a microscopic superhero as Nanoboy and he'll stop at nothing to save the Microcosmos from the microbe villains.